Postinflammatory Hyperpigmentation & Skin Discolouration

 Types of Hyperpigmentation

 Examples of skin pigmentation include age spots, liver spots, melasma, post-inflammatory hyperpigmentation and dark spots on the skin from sun damage.
-Skin discolouration from the sun includes freckles, age spots and liver spots.
+Skin discolouration from the sun consists of freckles, age spots and liver spots.
 Melasma is also caused in part by the sun.

 Chemical Peel for Hyperpigmentation Treatment

 Chemical peels assist in removing excess pigment by removing old damaged surface skin.
-Peels exfoliate excess melanin and stimulate new layers of healthy skin.
+In addition, peels exfoliate excess melanin and stimulate new layers of healthy skin.
 Jessner peels, TCA peels or Vitamin A peels are our preferred peels for hyperpigmentation treatment.
 A series of peels are required and are commonly combined with skin whitening creams.

 IPL to get rid of Skin Discolouration